Watts-Lab/task-mapping/tasks/Judgment of product and slogan.md

 You will earn points based on how close your ratings are to ground truth averages.

-Next, you will rate the following pictures on a scale of 1 (worst) to 10 (best) based on what you believe a large sample of Americans rated them.
-Similar to the previous task, you will earn points based on how close your ratings are to ground truth averages.

 # Criteria
 ## Performance calculation